spapadiamantis/3gm-wiki/Fact-Extraction.md

 # Fact Extraction

 As part of GSOC-2019 we tried to enhance the the NLP capabilities of the project.
-To adress this we trained a new NER model, using spaCy information on which, can be found in [this segment](https://github.com/ellak/gsoc2018-3gm/wiki/Named-Entity-Recognision) of the wiki and added new fact extraction alorithms using regular expressions.
+To address this we trained a new NER model, using spaCy information on which, can be found in [this segment](https://github.com/ellak/gsoc2018-3gm/wiki/Named-Entity-Recognision) of the wiki and added new fact extraction algorithms using regular expressions.

 Concerning regular expressions we expanded the entities.py file and added several expressions that aim to extract useful information for a wide range of users.
-The new module can detect monetary and non-monetary amounts, scales conditions, constraints, dates, exact times, durations and various other specific codes and numbers such as:
+The new module can detect monetary and non-monetary amounts, scales conditions, constraints, dates, exact times, duration and various other specific codes and numbers such as:

 * URLs, e-mails, phone numbers, IBAN numbers, zip codes
 * CPC and CPV codes